Izzimach/react-three-legacy/README.md

 var ReactTHREE = require('react-three');
 ```

-Note that this does not include three.js so you'll still need to find
-and include one of the three.js files yourself, either by building your own copy or via something like bower.

 ## Building Standalone Files

 Checkout the git repository.
 You will need node and npm.
 You should probably install gulp globally as well.